Solution for Enterprise Identity, Scholarly Collaborations, and Guest Management

 - basics of identifier management and group/role provisioning and management

 - gain experience with the Docker container version of COmanage

 This workshop is designed to support live engagement with instructors and other participants, while still enabling students to complete self paced work and to practice new skills.
 Yes, it’s the best of both worlds!

-- Sign into Canvas to complete self-paced learning of the COmanage basics the week of November 2nd
+- Sign into Canvas to complete self-paced learning of the COmanage basics the week before live classes

 - Engage in conversation and ask questions in a dedicated Slack channel

 - Keep the discussions going for two weeks after class